 Paul encourages church leaders to correct and rebuke with all authority.

-The present terrible moral and spiritual decline or degeneration that stares us in the face today in our churches is primarily due to the negligence of the people God has put in position of authority in the Church to sharply and promptly but lovingly rebuke, correct and discipline us when we stray from the path of righteousness.
+The present terrible moral and spiritual decline or degeneration that stares us in the face today in our churches is primarily due to the negligence of the people God has put in position of authority in our churches to sharply and promptly but lovingly rebuke, correct and discipline us when we stray from the path of righteousness.

 It is unfortunate that many of the leaders we have in our churches today lack the boldness to look us straight in the eyes and rebuke us when we err or stray from the truth.

-When they should rebuke us, they flatter us, and when they should correct us, they cheer us up, and when they should discipline us, they promote us.
+When they should rebuke us, they flatter us; when they should correct us, they cheer us up; and when they should discipline us, they promote us.